iAccelerators/Javamelody/README.md

 Step 4:

-Once application is deplyed and running, you can access the Montioring by below URL.
+Once application is deployed and running, you can access the Montioring by below URL.

 http://localhost:80XX/applicationContext/monitoring